Latest News

 Services

-Zebra Access CIO provides services and support to Deaf, Deaf Blind and Hard of Hearing people with thanks to The National Lottery Community Fund.
-Services includes Employment Services, English/Maths tutorials, Advocacy, Community Development, BSL/Deaf Awareness, drop-in sessions dealing with a range of queries, complaints, form filling, and many more.
-Zebra Access staff and volunteers have the right to work in a safe and abuse free environment.
-The organisation will not tolerate any kind of abuse against its staff, volunteers or property.
+With the support of funders such as the National Lottery's Community Fund, BFI, Foundations, Trusts and so on, Zebra Access CIO provides a range of free services and support to Deaf, Deafblind, Hard of Hearing and Deafened people and communities.
+Zebra Access staff, volunteers have the right to work in a safe and abuse free environment alongside with service users.
+The organisation will not tolerate any kind of abuse against its staff, volunteers, service users or property.

 find out More